 The process of defining or creating a surface on a CAD model.
 Typically refers to converting a polygonal representation of an object to a NURBS or other mathematical representation.
 It is the process of converting physical based 3D data to mathematical based

-Tags are attached to both movable and fixed assets as an identfication mechanism for lifecycle management, inventory control, and Computerized Maintenance Management Systems (CMMS) etc.
+Tags are attached to both movable and fixed assets as an identfication mechanism for lifecycle management, inventory control, and Computerised Maintenance Management Systems (CMMS) etc.

 Targets are precisely defined points needed for registration.
 Targets are used to combine and transfer individual scans to a higher-level coordinate system.
 The shape and appearance of targets vary.
 Targets may, for instance, be black and white or spherical.
 Targets are installed in the scan area during laser scanning and are subsequently captured by tachymetry.
 Spheres constitute spurious objects in a point cloud.
 This can cause problems, especially for automatic collision analyse See Control Network